 It is a strong Pearson recommendation that all student work is checked for plagiarism by staff and by anti-plagiarism software.
 Please note that some anti-plagiarism software is unable to read text that has been placed inside text boxes, such as the one on this page.
-Therefore, as of 1st October 2019, Assessors should not accept student work that makes use of text boxes; this should be returned to the student, so the text boxes can be removed and resubmitted in the correct format.
-Pearson will consider assignments assessed in this format as an incorrect assessment decision and the External Examiner will not release certification for a programme if they find use of text boxes within students' work submitted after 1st October 2019.
-If centres are unsure, prior to assessment, as to whether student work has been submitted in the correct format, they should contact hnga@pearson.com.
+Assessors should not accept student work that makes use of text boxes; this should be returned to the student, so the text boxes can be removed and resubmitted in the correct format.
+Pearson will consider assignments assessed in this format as an incorrect assessment decision and the External Examiner will not release certification for a programme if they find use of text boxes within students' work submitted.
+If centres are unsure, prior to assessment, as to whether student work has been submitted in the correct format, they should contact hnqa@pearson.com